pegeler/YARD/README.md

 ### Installation

-The [`devtools`](https://cran.r-project.org/web/packages/devtools/index.html) package must be installed in order to install the tutorial. `devtools` can be installed for free from CRAN by pasting the following code in the **Console** of your R session and pressing `Enter`:
+The [`devtools`](https://cran.r-project.org/web/packages/devtools/index.html) package must be installed in order to install the tutorial. `devtools` can be installed for free from CRAN by pasting the following code in the **Console** of your R session and pressing <kbd>Enter</kbd>:

     install.packages("devtools")

-Afterwards, you can then install this package by pasting the code below into the R **Console** and pressing `Enter` again:
+Afterwards, you can then install this package by pasting the code below into the R **Console** and pressing <kbd>Enter</kbd> again:

     devtools::install_github("pegeler/YARD")

 ### Running the Tutorial

-Once the package is installed, it can be run from your machine by typing the following into your **Console** and pressing `Enter`
+Once the package is installed, it can be run from your machine by typing the following into your **Console** and pressing <kbd>Enter</kbd>

     learnr::run_tutorial("YARD", "YARD")